TaAils1440p/taailsOS/README.md

 ```

 ## Makefiles
-In the `Makefile` you can replace the wcc & wlink with your own path
+In the `Makefile`, you can replace the wcc & wlink path with where you installed them.

-## Licence
+## License
 taailsOS is released under the MIT License.
 See the [LICENSE](./LICENSE) file for details.